 TMCEC is acutely aware at our participants excitement in receiving results, therefore we make every effort to complete the grading process as quickly as possible but within 45 days.
 After your test(s) has been graded, TMCEC staff will enter your results into your personal profile.
 You can find in under the certification tab.
 A participant must receive a 70% or higher on each part of the exam.
 Raw scores are not available, only a pass/fail result is recorded.
 The best way to follow your exam results is by logging into your profile each day.
 The final result will be displayed as either "Passed" or "UNS - Unsuccessful".
 In the event the participant is not successful on an exam, indicators are noted for areas needing further study in the profile that read "Study Part B/C".

 WHAT DO I BRING WITH ME TO TEST?

 You are required to provide your ID at the testing site.
 Please arrive 30 minutes early to check in.
 It is strongly recommended that you bring several #2 pencils and your receipt for payment of the exam registration.
 You will not be allowed to store personal belongings at your testing table, although an area will be provided for you to store your belongings within the same room.
 Studying during the exam period is not permitted.
 Your test proctor will go over the rules of the testing center before your begin.
 All efforts are made by the test proctor to limit noise within the testing room, but if you are sensitive to noise, it is highly suggested that you bring earplugs.

 This test must be taken and passed with a score of 70 or above.
 It may NOT be take in individual parts.
-Exam questions for Level 1 are comprised from the Level 1 Study Guide, which can be located under "Resources" at the top of the home page.
+Exam questions for Level I are comprised from the Level I Study Guide, which can be downloaded for free and are located under "Resources" at the top of the home page.
 The exam is presented in a multiple-choice and true-false format.